 Since 2008, WRSA has been involved in efforts to finalise the SA Game Meat Regulations and Game Meat Scheme.
-During 2014, WRSA obtained recognition in terms of international ISO standards for the processing of game meat.
-WRSA expects that the game meat regulations to be finalised during mid 2016, which allow the industry to roll out formal, functional, game meat processing plants.
+WRSA expects that the game meat regulations will be finalised soon, which will allow the industry to roll out formal, functional game meat processing plants.

 (e) Permit books

 Paid-up WRSA members have the benefit of buying permit books to transport wildebeest, warthog and wild pig meat directly from WRSA.

 Permit to transport warthog and wild pig meat out of an African swine fever controlled area – issued in terms of the Animal Diseases Act, 1984 (Act No. 35 of 1984).